lev-kuznetsov/jsonpath-jaxrs-filter/README.md

 # jsonpath-jaxrs-filter

 `JsonPathFilter` is annotated for autoscan discovery - simply add the jar to your dependencies to make use of this feature.
-Filter is enabled for `application/json`, `application/yaml`, `text/yaml`, `application/xml`, and `text/xml` entity media types
+Filter is enabled for all entity media types.
+As long as an incoming request specifies a jsonpath in `JSONPath` incoming header the filter will be applied

 See [jayway](https://github.com/json-path/JsonPath) for the actual jsonpath implementation used